xstable/above-the-fold-optimization/README.md

 # WordPress Page Speed Optimization for SEO

 The [Page Speed Optimization](https://wordpress.org/plugins/above-the-fold-optimization/) plugin is a toolkit for WordPress Optimization with a focus on SEO.
-The plugin enables to achieve a 100 score in the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and an Excellent score in Google's latest AI based [Mobile Performance Benchmark test](https://testmysite.thinkwithgoogle.com/).
+The plugin enables to achieve a 100 score in the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) test and an Excellent score in Google's latest AI based [Mobile Performance Benchmark test](https://testmysite.thinkwithgoogle.com/).

 https://wordpress.org/plugins/above-the-fold-optimization/